Hospital fails to test for drugs; days later, a newborn is dead

-DEVILS LAKE, North Dakota, Dec 7 (Reuters) - Two days after giving birth in the summer of 2014, Reanne Pederson left a hospital with her baby boy Avery and a prescription for 20 hydrocodone pills to treat pain.
+DEVILS LAKE, North Dakota (Reuters) - Two days after giving birth in the summer of 2014, Reanne Pederson left a hospital with her baby boy Avery and a prescription for 20 hydrocodone pills to treat pain.

 A day later, Pederson was prescribed another 15 pills.
 That night, she crushed and snorted a hydrocodone, boosting its narcotic effect.
 High, she breastfed Avery and then fell asleep on top of him, suffocating the newborn.